Women’s Financial Empowerment podcast series

 00:03:58:22 - 00:04:25:03

 There are some issues that just seem to make it a bit harder for women to get ahead financially.
 Betsy Yeah.
 I really am interested in talking to you about what those issues are.
-When we come back after this break, I'm back with financial Wellbeing coach Betsy Wescott.
+When we come back after this break, I'm back with financial Wellbeing coach Betsy Westcott.
 Now we're going to take a big picture look at some of the things that are affecting the financial state of Australia's women.

 00:04:25:06 - 00:04:52:10